meliao/osdc_support/gettingstarted.rst

   ``ssh-keygen -t rsa -C "youremail@yourdomain.ext"\``

-You will be prompted to enter a filename; you may press return for the default file name, or make up your own.
+You will be prompted to enter a filename; if the default presented is ``id_rsa``, just press enter to accept.
+If the default presented is not that name, it may be because another file by that name already exists.
+Check the the ~/.ssh directory, and if this is the case, you should back up the existing ``id_rsa`` file.
+After checking and backing up if the file already existed, enter ``id_rsa`` for the filename of the new keypair you are generating.
 You will then be prompted for a passphrase.
 After entering a passphrase for the key, your public-private keypair will have been generated.

 Now, you must copy the *public* key to a plain text file to upload on the Account Application page.
-Important note: you should **never** share your private key with another party, sharing is what the public key is for.
+It is important to note that you should **never** share your private key with another party; sharing is what the public key is for.
+Sharing your private key could allow others to maliciously access systems that you trust.
 If you are using Mac OS X, to copy your public key to your clipboard, enter:

   ``pbcopy < ~/.ssh/id_rsa.pub``